MarketSquare/robotframework-tidy/docs/source/transformers/SplitTooLongLine.rst

 .. |TRANSFORMERNAME| replace:: SplitTooLongLine
 .. include:: enabled_hint.txt

-If any line in the keyword call or variable exceeds given length limit (120 by default) it will be
+If line exceeds given length limit (120 by default) it will be split:
-split:

 .. tab-set::